BESTenergytrade/simply/README.rst

         |-- your_project_name
             |-- config.txt

-An example of how to generate a random scenario can be found here. #PROVIDE LINK LATER
+An example of a generated random scenario can be found in `projects/example_projects/random_scenario`.

 Running the match market function
 ---------------------------------